 Chadly is an Assistant Professor of Psychology at the University of Illinois at Urbana-Champaign.
 His research examines how the motivations of liberals and conservatives influence their perceptions of the social world, and how these perceptions can shape large-scale outcomes.
 His website is http://www.chadlystern.com/.

-Odile received her BA in psychology from New York University in 2016, where she worked first as an RA then as lab manager in Dr. Tessa West's Interpersonal Perception Lab.
-While there, she focused mainly on the effects of appearance-based judgments in STEM.
-She is currently working as lab manager at the Social Cognitive and Affective Neuroscience (SCAN) Lab at Columbia University with Dr. Kevin Ochsner.
-At the SCAN Lab, she is working on fMRI and behavioral studies that investigate the relationship between stress and emotion regulation strategy choice, as well as emotion regulation and self-representation in patients suffering from depression and suicidal thoughts and behaviors.
+Odile received her BA in psychology from New York University in 2016, where she worked as an RA and lab manager in Dr. Tessa West's Interpersonal Perception Lab.
+During her time in the lab, she focused mainly on the effects of appearance-based judgments in STEM.
+After graduation, she worked as lab manager at the Social Cognitive and Affective Neuroscience Lab at Columbia University with Dr. Kevin Ochsner.
+While there, she conducted fMRI and behavioral studies that investigated emotion regulation strategy efficacy and choice in healthy and clinical populations.
+In Fall 2018 she will begin as a graduate student in the Clinical Psychology PhD program at the University of Wisconsin where she will apply this line of work to psychopathic populations.

 Emily was the lab manager and an Honor's student at the West lab from 2014-2015.
 She graduated from NYU in 2015 with a B.A. in psychology and a minor in Child and Adolescent Mental Health Studies (CAMS).
 She is currently the CAMS Program Advisor and Grand Rounds Coordinator at the Child Study Center at NYU Langone Medical Center.
 In the fall of 2017 she will be pursuing a PsyD at the Graduate School of Applied and Professional Studies (GSAPP) at Rutger's University.
 At GSAPP, she will be working with Dr. Brian Chu, studying assessment and treatment of anxiety and depression disorders in youth, with a special emphasis on the dissemination of evidence-based practice, mechanisms of change, and transdiagnostic approaches to understanding youth disorders.